Growing Potatoes – Its Surprisingly Easy And Fuss Free

 Eventually, the plants will die down and then you can pull them out and harvest the rest of the tubers.
 It’s almost like a treasure hunt digging around in the soil and finding all the potatoes that have grown.

-You’ll most probably find that you will fail to find a few and they’ll come up again the following season however its a good idea not to grow them in the same spot for more than 2 years.
+You’ll most probably find that you will fail to find a few and they’ll come up again the following season however it’s a good idea not to grow them in the same spot for more than 2 years.

 Long Storage